-I grew up in a society where one should take a 4-year bachelor’s degree that will lead the way to the corporate world.
+I grow up in a society where one should take a 4-year bachelor’s degree that will lead the way to the corporate world.

 True indeed, I embraced this kind of thinking while taking the impenetrable accounting course to capture a one-of-a-hell-amazing-job where I could wear my all-time favorite classic business attire, sexy slacks and a lot more.

 I secretly am well aware that my mind during those early years was mystified about what do I really want.
 They said that when you obtain a degree, things will go with its flow, so I let my mystical thoughts.
 I believe it has happened that way.
 I graduated in accounting (and Finance) with one thought that I will be creating & building profitably my own finances, taking the leap to financial freedom.